Geophysics suggests the Ness may not be as unique as once thought

 Between 2002 and 2011, over 285 hectares around the Heart of Neolithic Orkney World Heritage Site were geophysically surveyed.
 This revealed many new sites, including what appears to be a substantial Neolithic settlement overlooking the Loch of Harray.

-The settlement is represented by three distinct areas around half-a-kilometre (600 yards) to the north of the Ring of Bookan.
+The settlement is represented by three distinct areas just over half-a-mile to the north of the Ring of Bookan.

 The first sits on a ridge of high ground and covers an area of 140 metres by 100 metres.
 The geophysics suggest it contains substantial stone buildings surrounded by occupation deposits and midden.